 - Deadline by midnight, Central Standard Time.

-- Deadline may be by date received, date postmarked or date form was processed.
+- The deadline may be by the date received, the date postmarked or the date the form was processed.

 Frequently Asked Questions (FAQ) About FAFSA-